cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### DeriveKeyPair

+The keys that DeriveKeyPair produces have only as much entropy as the provided input keying material.
+For a given KEM, the IKM given to DeriveKeyPair SHOULD have length at least `Nsk`, and SHOULD have at least `Nsk` bytes of entropy.

+All invocations of KDF functions (such as `LabeledExtract` or `Expand`) in any DHKEM's DeriveKeyPair function use the DHKEM's associated KDF (as opposed to the ciphersuite's KDF).

 For P-256, P-384 and P-521, the DeriveKeyPair function of the KEM performs rejection sampling over field elements:

 ~~~
 def DeriveKeyPair(ikm):